 In our previous post, we discussed about Ranjan Mitra, a very cordial, articulate and competent professional who is facing a trouble since the time new manager Mohan joined the organization.
 Ranjan is struggling to cope up with Mohan’s style of working.
 In this process, as a self check, he looked back at his career and broadly could think of all those distinct leaders that he worked or watched.
+There are several different types of leaders.
+The question is “which leader brings the best out of you?”

 Task oriented: Such leaders are solely focused on the tasks, results and business; they are least bothered about people and their emotions.
 Teams may get success; but can they sustain the pressure?
 Not sure.